SQream/sqream_docs/getting_started/getting_information.rst

 The main sources of information are:

 * **PRDs** - Product Requirement Documents are internal documents written by SMEs to describe features.
+You can find PRDs on our internal `Confluence <https://sqream.atlassian.net/wiki/home>`_ page.

      ::

 * **Release notes pages** - Release notes pages are internal pages that describe the content of each release.
+For more information, see `Release Notes Master List <https://sqream.atlassian.net/wiki/spaces/DOC/pages/9928723/Release+Notes>`_.

      ::